xundeenergie/friendica/doc/quick-start/groups-and-pages.md

 This is the global directory.
-If you get lost, you can <a href = "help/quick-start-groups-and-pages">click this link</a> to bring yourself back here.
+If you get lost, you can [click this link](help/quick-start/groups-and-pages) to bring yourself back here.

 On this page, you'll find a collection of groups.
 Groups are not real people.